-Thus began my journey into self-publishing.
-It’s an ongoing process and far from easy, but so far this route has been exactly the kind of joyous creative adventure that I’d been missing for so long.
+Thus began my journey into hybrid/indie publishing.
+It’s an ongoing process and certainly not easy, but so far this route has been exactly the kind of creative adventure that I’d been missing for so long.
 It’s challenging, engaging, and inspiring in all the best kind of ways.
-I love working on my own schedule, interacting directly with readers, and learning all the skills that accompany running a small business.
 Most importantly, it’s rekindled my passion for storytelling.

 Which was the whole point anyway.